alephnaughtpix/AtariScreen.js/README.md

 ## Files

-* `AtariScreen.mini.js` - minified version of AtariScreen.
+* `AtariScreen-es6.mini.js` - minified version of the ES6 Javascript version of AtariScreen.
 This is best version to use for websites.
+* `AtariScreen-es6.js` - ES6 Javascript version of AtariScreen.
+Use this if you're wanting to hack around with the code.
+* `pure-js/AtariScreen.mini.js` - minified version of the pure Javascript version of AtariScreen.
+This is best version to use for websites.
-* `AtariScreen.js` - the full source code for AtariScreen.
+* `pure-js/AtariScreen.js` - the full source code for the pure Javascript version of AtariScreen.
 Use this if you're wanting to hack around with the code.
 * `readme.html` - this file!
 * `extras/demo.js` - source code for the demo at the bottom of this page
 * `extras/main.css` - CSS file for this page